Tracardi/tracardi-api/docs/getting_started/core_definitions.md

     In the system, we call incoming traffic - event sources.
     In the system, we call outgoing traffic - resources.

+### Bridge

+A bridge is a piece of software that connects two separate systems or applications, allowing them to communicate and exchange data.
+In Trcardi a bridge collects data from a particular source, such as a queue, email, or social media, and transfer it through event source.
+For example, Tracardi come with an open source API bridge that allows it to collect data from an API `/track` endpoint and transfer it to the system.
+Commercial versions of Tracardi may come with other types of bridges, such as a Kafka bridge, which allows it to collect data from a Kafka message broker.

+When a new event source is created, the appropriate bridge must be selected to facilitate the collection and transfer of data.

-### Event source -inbound traffic
+### Event source - inbound traffic

 In order to kick-start your new project with Tracardi, you must create a new event source.
 That source will give you an identifier which when attached to your track calls will start collecting data about your users.
+Event source need a bridge that will transfer data to the system.

 !!!
 Warning

     Some sources may require user consent to collect data from this source.
 A web page requires consent from the user to collect and store their data.

 ### Resource